rm-controls/rm_controllers/rm_calibration_controllers/README.md

 * **`threshold`** (double)

-	This is velocity threshold.
-When the real time velocity of target motor lower than threshold, and last for a while, it can be considered the state: CALIBRATED.
+	This is angular velocity threshold.
+When the real time angular velocity of target motor lower than threshold, and last for a while, it can be considered the state: CALIBRATED.

 ## Bugs & Feature Requests